Patient Released in San Antonio Later Tested Positive for Coronavirus: CDC

 "This incident is exactly why we have been asking for federal officials to accept the guidance of our local medical community," Nirenberg wrote in a Facebook post.
 "San Antonio Metro Health and other local officials continue to address the situation with the utmost professionalism and care.
 We will do everything within our power to ensure that the community is kept safe and the exposure risk remains low."

-The CDC said it makes decisions on a "case-by-case" basis using the best available sciences at the time."
-It adding protecting patients and communities is its top priority.
+The CDC said it makes decisions on a "case-by-case basis using the best available sciences at the time."